OutSystems/docs-odc/src/eap/architecture/intro.md

 ![Autoscaling of the development Platform](images/architecture-platform-k8s-diag.png "Autoscaling of the development Platform")

 The **auto scale controller** monitors the CPU and RAM usage of each running service.
-It continuously checks the usage against the cluster compute capacity allocated to each service.
-It can:

-* Horizontally scale - Replicates the running service to optimize the use of the allocated compute capacity.
-* Vertically scale - Allocates additional cluster compute capacity to the running service if the CPU and RAM usage for the service exceeds the defined threshold.
+It continuously checks the usage against the cluster compute capacity allocated and allocates additional capacity if the CPU and RAM usage exceeds a defined threshold.

 The auto scale controller makes the adjustment in real time, with no user interaction required.